KeyuJin2018/KeyuJin2018-eng/_pages/the-new-china-playbook.md

 ---
-layout: default
+layout: page
-title: "The New China Playbook"
+title: The New China Playbook
 permalink: /the-new-china-playbook/
+image: '/images/the-new-china-playbook.jpg'
 ---

 # **The New China Playbook**